Racial and Ethnic Diversity in the 18th Century

 Let's now move this discussion to the population from Africa and the West Indies.
 In the 18th century, the global slave trade was at its peak with the British being the leading traders in human lives, specifically taking Africans to the West Indies to work on the sugarcane plantations or to America to sell.
 Although the slave trade is the primary reason we see a significant rise in the Black population in England during the 18th century, it's the experience after stepping foot on England's soil that I want to discuss for this Research Interests post.

 The human cargo trade was, irrefutably, a nasty business that took far too long to come to an end.
 It took atrocities like the Zong Massacre to awaken heroes such as William Wilberforce who would enlighten a new generation of thinkers.
 Not until 1807 did the Slave Trade Act pass, enforced by the Royal Navy's West Africa Squadron.
 It was thanks to the Royal Navy that Britain was then able to persuade other countries to abolish the slave trade.
 The slave trade is why there was an increase in the population of Africans in the West Indies, followed then by an increase in the population in England.
-To read specifically about the movement from Africa to the West Indies, as well as the areas of settlement, check out these two articles: (1) Caribbean Empire and Slavery.
-(2) British Migration to West Indies.
-This podcast is also a brief but important resource to help better understand the slave trade, which was an international issue, not exclusive to England.
+To read specifically about the movement from Africa to the West Indies, as well as the areas of settlement, check out these two articles: (1) An Introduction to the Caribbean, Empire and Slavery by David Lambert.
+(2) British Migration to West Indies before 1800 by Dr. David Dodson.
+This podcast titled "Women and Slavery" from Historic England is also a brief but important resource to help better understand the slave trade, which was an international issue, not exclusive to England.